-All signalling is designed with electrification in mind so disruption will be reduced when the track is upgraded by 2019.
+The signalling is being designed with electrification in mind so disruption will be reduced when the track is upgraded by 2019.

 "The platform will allow us to run more trains, more reliably through this station," added Mr Denham.

-During the refurbishments, buses are replacing trains between Nottingham and certain stations, notably East Midlands Parkway, Derby and Mansfield.
+During the refurbishments, buses will replace trains between Nottingham and certain stations, notably East Midlands Parkway, Derby and Mansfield.

-"East Midlands Parkway station is the key transport hub for connections to and from Nottingham," said an East Midlands Trains spokesperson.
+"East Midlands Parkway station will become the key transport hub for connections to and from Nottingham," said an East Midlands Trains spokesperson.

 - If you're travelling to London, trains will start and finish at East Midlands Parkway.
-A replacement bus service to Nottingham operates approximately every 10 minutes.
+A replacement bus service to Nottingham will operate approximately every 10 minutes.
 If you want to go to Leicester, you'll have to go from East Midlands Parkway or Loughborough.

 - In the north, the Robin Hood Line, which runs between Worksop and Nottingham, will be closed for upgrades.
-Buses are running every 15 minutes from Mansfield to Nottingham - and once an hour between Mansfield and Worksop.
+Buses will run every 15 minutes from Mansfield to Nottingham - and once an hour between Mansfield and Worksop.

-- In the east, the route between Liverpool and Norwich is following a diversion and not call at Nottingham or Grantham.
-All services are instead calling at East Midlands Parkway, where replacement buses will run to Nottingham, Grantham and Newark.
+- In the east, the route between Liverpool and Norwich will follow a diversion and not call at Nottingham or Grantham.
+All services will instead call at East Midlands Parkway, where replacement buses will run to Nottingham, Grantham and Newark.

-- Direct train services are running between Nottingham and Skegness for 23 out of the 37 days of the works, as the period is the seaside resort's busiest time of the year.
+- Direct train services will run between Nottingham and Skegness for 23 out of the 37 days of the works, as the period is the seaside resort's busiest time of the year.
 If you're travelling to Skegness on one of the remaining 14 days, you can catch an hourly bus service between Nottingham and Grantham, with an hourly train service connecting at Grantham for services through to Skegness.
-There is also an hourly express bus service from Grantham to East Midlands Parkway.
+There will also be an hourly express bus service from Grantham to East Midlands Parkway.

-- Finally, anyone travelling between Newark Castle and Nottingham can catch a replacement bus, although from 10 August daytime train services between Nottingham and Lincoln will resume.
-There is also an hourly express bus service between Newark and East Midlands Parkway.
+- Finally, anyone travelling between Newark Castle and Nottingham will be able to catch a replacement bus, although from 10 August daytime train services between Nottingham and Lincoln will resume.
+There will also be an hourly express bus service between Newark and East Midlands Parkway.

 Bus services from East Midlands Parkway will terminate in Nottingham on Queen's Road, adjacent to the station.